taxlien-online/taxlien-flutter-app/docs/ui_ux_improvements.md

 ## Conclusion

-These UI/UX improvements significantly enhance the usability of FreeDome Manager for cinema environments by:
+These UI/UX improvements significantly enhance the usability of TaxLien.online for cinema environments by:
 - Providing quick access to essential settings
 - Reducing the number of clicks required for common tasks
 - Improving visual clarity and feedback